tyronebj/espa-surface-reflectance/lasrc/README.md

 3. Modified the LAADS update scripts to use the MODIS public http server - https://ladsweb.modaps.eosdis.nasa.gov instead of the ftp server ftp://ladssci.nascom.nasa.gov.
+   This LAADS data has been moved to the public http site and allows all users of the update LAADS scripts to access the data without a username/password.
 4. Updated the application version number.